themlenthu/Project-work/README.md

 # Project-work
 Hi there,
-Please take a look at my works majorly in the field of ML, DL, CV.
+Please take a look at my works majorly in the field of ML, DL, CV, Web Scraping, Text processing and NLP.